CDL-Dryad/migration-utils/README.md

 # migration-utils

-This repo contains scripts to assist in migrating data from old Dryad to new Dryad.
+This repo is no longer in use.
+Its contents have been moved to https://github.com/datadryad/dryad-utils, since it will not be needed once the migration is completed.